List of UK top-ten singles in 2025: Lily Allen earns first top-ten single in eleven years

 On 7 November 2025 (13 November 2025, week ending), Lily Allen returned to the top-ten of the UK Singles Chart with "Pussy Palace", which peaked at number 8.
 The song became Allen's first single to enter the UK top-ten since "Air Balloon" peaked at number 7 in March 2014.

 Michael Jackson's "Thriller" reaches UK new chart peak amid Halloween surge

 On 7 November 2025 (13 November 2025, week ending), Michael Jackson re-entered the top-ten of the UK Singles Chart with "Thriller" at number 9, surpassing the original peak at number 10 upon release in November 1983.
 The song re-entered the chart after becoming a popular Halloween standard.

+"Last Christmas" returns to number-one, but is later denied Christmas number-one spot

+On 12 December 2025 (18 December 2025, week ending), Wham!'s "Last Christmas" returned to number-one in the UK Singles Chart, notching an eleventh non-consecutive week at the top spot.
+This marked the fifth occasion the song reached number-one, having previously done so in January 2021, December 2022, December 2023 and December 2024.
+The song had also claimed the coveted Christmas number-one spot for two years in a row, in 2023 and 2024.
+However, its chances of becoming the Christmas number-one single for the third successive year were dashed on 19 December 2025 (25 December 2025, week ending), as it descended to number two in the chart, whilst Kylie Minogue's "XMAS" ascended to number-one and became 2025's Christmas number-one single.
+"Last Christmas" eventually claimed a twelfth non-consecutive week at number-one on 26 December 2025 (1 January 2026, week ending).

+Kylie Minogue secures Christmas number-one with XMAS and sets records

+On 19 December 2025 (25 December 2025, week ending), Kylie Minogue secured her eighth UK number-one single with "XMAS", released exclusively on Amazon Music, which became the Christmas number-one single of 2025.
+The song became Minogue's first chart-topper since "Slow" topped the charts 22 years previously in November 2003, and Minogue was also the first female solo artist to earn a Christmas number-one since Sam Bailey reached number-one in December 2013 with "Skyscraper".
+Minogue also set records by becoming the first female artist in UK Chart history to earn a number-one single across four decades, the 1980s, 1990s, 2000s and 2020s, as well as the oldest female solo artist to top the UK Singles Chart with new material.

 Chart debuts

-Eighteen artists achieved their first charting top ten single in 2025, either as a lead or featured artist.
+Twenty artists achieved their first charting top ten single in 2025, either as a lead or featured artist.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top ten solo single.